ai-naymul/BrewMatch/README.md

 - Search for cafes by city name.
 - Display cafe details such as name, address, type, website URL, phone number, and postal code.

+## Deployment

+The BrewMatch application is deployed and can be accessed at the following URL: [https://brewmatch.onrender.com](https://brewmatch.onrender.com)

 ## Local Setup

 ### Prerequisites